| Home/ | www.icosaedro.it | ![]() |

 {

-struct _module1_node *left, *right;
+struct module1_Node *left, *right;

 char * key;

-} module1_node;
+} module1_Node;

-typedef struct _module1_opaque module1_opaque;
+typedef struct module1_Node module1_Node;

-It is good rule to avoid public global variables at all.
+It is a good rule to avoid public global variables at all.
 But if you really need them, here is the recipe to deal with their declaration and initialization.
-The MODULE1_IMPORT macro is required in order to allocate the variable in the "text" section of the code module.
+The module1_IMPORT macro is required in order to allocate the variable in the "text" section of the code module.
 Without this macro every client module would allocate its own copy if the variable, which is not what we expect.

 /* module1.h -- Global variables declarations */